AdalbertoLacruz/less_dart/README.md

 This is a traslation from less 2.4.0 Javascript (over nodejs) to Dart.
 Is a pure Dart implementation for the server/developper side.

+As transformer could work with .html files, converting <less> tags to <style> tags.

 ## Use as Compiler or Transformer